microsoft/azure-tee-attestation-samples/one_enclave/README.md

 ./setup.sh
 python3 client.py
 ```
+Note: setup.sh will `source activate` to make changes to environment.
-Note: make sure to have started the server before running the client.
+And make sure to have started the server before running the client.